Sgitario/sgitario.github.io/_posts/2020-04-01-kogito-travel-agency-example.md

 What have been done internally?
 Kogito is Cloud ready and there are images to build/deploy the apps that ease/hide some complexity.
 Let's explain a bit about this:

-- Build Kogito Apps: this will produces a JAR and also some proto files (in target/classes/persistence) to register the DTOs in Data Index and Infinispan
+- Build Kogito Runtimes: this will produces a JAR and also some proto files (in target/classes/persistence) to register the DTOs in Data Index and Infinispan
 - Inject proto files into the watched folder, so Data Index will register the new types into Infinispan
 - Deploy the Kogito App: at the moment, Kogito supports quarkus and spring boot applications :)